Novated Leasing & Salary Packaging - A Detailed Guide

 - Minimise accident impact: In the event of an accident, our Accident Management Division provides the advice and support you need.
 They will inform emergency services, arrange towing, liaise with insurers and monitor repairs, minimising the impact for you.

-- Automatic registration renewal: We pay the annual renewal - simply collect the sticker from the mailbox and apply to the windscreen.
+- Automatic registration renewal: We pay the annual renewal.
 Another thing you shouldn't have to remember.

 These are just some of the features you can expect from a Fully Maintained Novated Lease.
 For detailed information please talk to your finance consultant.

 Non-Maintained Novated Lease